Professor Tim Dunne

 Biography

 Tim brings to the role of Provost more than 30 years’ experience as an educator.
 Prior to his move to Surrey, Tim had a number of leadership roles at The University of Queensland (UQ), including Director of the Asia-Pacific Centre for the Responsibility to Protect, Executive Dean of the Faculty of Humanities and Social Sciences, and Deputy Provost.
-Throughout his eleven years at UQ he continued to be an active researcher and teacher in the School of Political Science.
-Tim previously held discipline and faculty-level leadership roles at the University of Exeter and Aberystwyth University.
+He concurrently continued to be an active researcher and teacher in the School of Political Science.
+Tim previously held discipline and Faculty-level leadership roles at the University of Exeter and Aberystwyth University.
 His graduate training was at the University of Oxford where he won a national prize for his PhD.

 Tim is recognised for his research on human rights protection and foreign policy-making in a changing world order.
-He has written and co-edited thirteen books, including Human Rights in World Politics (1999), Worlds in Collision (2002), Terror in our Time (2012), The Oxford Handbook of the Responsibility to Protect (2016), and the prize-winning collection The Globalization of International Society (2017).
-His latest collaboration was a re-issue of a classic text by Herbert Butterfield and Martin Wight called Diplomatic Investigations: Essays in the Theory of International Politics (2019).
-He is currently in the final stages of a collaborative volume to be published by Oxford University Press called The Rise of the International.
+He has written and co-edited fifteen books, including Human Rights in Global Politics (1999), Worlds in Collision (2002), Terror in our Time (2012), The Oxford Handbook of the Responsibility to Protect (2016), the prize-winning collection The Globalization of International Society (2017), co-edited a re-issue of a classic text by Herbert Butterfield and Martin Wight called Diplomatic Investigations: Essays in the Theory of International Politics (2019), and most recently, The Rise of the International (2024).
+Along with remaining active in writing and publishing, Tim provides occasional graduate classes on intervention and international relations theory.

 During his academic career, Tim has co-edited both the Review of International Studies and the European Journal of International Relations.
-He is an elected Fellow of the Academic of Social Sciences, Australia and holds an Emeritus Professorship at The University of Queensland.
+He has also co-edited two of the biggest selling textbooks in International Relations both published by Oxford University Press across multiple editions: Foreign Policy: Theories, Actors, Cases and International Relations Theories.
+Tim is an elected Fellow of the Academy of Social Sciences, Australia and holds an Emeritus Professorship at The University of Queensland.
+In 2024 he was appointed a Governor to the Farnborough College of Technology and Chairs the Risk and Audit Committee.